Zag-Research/Zag-Smalltalk/Documentation/Interpreter.md

 Even if we somehow knew the class of the object, the tables would still be excessive because of the size of the Smalltalk Object class compared with the Java Object class.
 The Java Object class only has 11 methods, whereas the Smalltalk Object class has over 460 methods, leading to 80MB of dispatch tables - still excessive (and would have horrible cache locality).

 #### Our approach
-We build a single dispatch table for each class, which includes not just the methods of the class, but also all the inherited methods.
+We lazily build a single dispatch table for each class, which includes not just the methods of the class, but also all the inherited methods that have been invoked.

 ### The table below **is wrong** (from a previous design).